sxyu/volrend/README.md

-# N3-Tree Volume Rendering
+# PlenOctree Volume Rendering

-This is a real-time volume renderer built using OpenGL.
+This is a real-time volume renderer using OpenGL.
-Here, we use a N^3 tree to model volumetric emission and absorption at RGB frequencies (by N^3 tree we mean octree but with branching factor N, the standard case is N=2).
+Here, we use a N^3 tree to model volumetric emission and absorption at RGB frequencies

-Similar to NeRF, each voxel cell contains `(r,g,b,sigma)`, and alpha composition is applied via the rule `1 - exp(-length * sigma)`.
+Similar to NeRF, each voxel cell contains `(k,sigma)`, where `k` are SH, SH, or ASG components, and alpha composition is applied via the rule `1 - exp(-length * sigma)`.
-A variant of the DDA ray tracing algorithm is used to compute the length within each grid cell;
+Ray tracing is used to compute the length within each grid cell.
-performance improvement may be possible..

 ## Build
 Build using CMake as typical